Non-abelian Rees construction and pure motives: The general non-abelian Rees construction

 \subsection{The non-abelian Rees construction for even tensor categories}

 The space $\rm X$ may be viewed as a deformation space between $\bar \sC$ and $\sC$, generalizing the case of $\mathbb A^1$ as deformation space between ${\rm{GrVec}}_K$ and ${\rm{FilVec}}_K$:

-\begin{thm}[O'Sullivan \cite{O'S1}] For any (essentially small) even $K$-tensor category $\sC$, the O'Sullivan construction provides a {fix-pointed affine $G$-scheme $ {\rm X} $} and gives rise to a commutative diagram of $\otimes$-functors, {the horizontal ones being equivalences.}
+\begin{thm}[O'Sullivan]\cite[\S 7]{O'S1}\footnote{O'Sullivan works with the tensor category ${\rm Mod}(G, A)$ of dualizable $G$-$A$-modules (for a $G$-algebra $A$), which is equivalent to the tensor category ${\rm{Vec}}_{G}(\rm{X})$ of equivariant vector bundles over ${\rm X} =$ Spec$\,A$.} For any (essentially small) even $K$-tensor category $\sC$ with $\bar\sC$ neutral, the O'Sullivan construction provides a {fix-pointed affine $G$-scheme ${\rm X}$} and gives rise to a commutative diagram of tensor functors, {the horizontal ones being equivalences.}

 Here $o^\ast$ means taking the fiber at the fixed point $o\in {\rm X}$. \end{thm}